 You can do it via a marketplace such as OpenSea or by transferring your token directly from your wallet to the wallet of the new owner.

 Regardless of who owns a token, all the time capsules will remain sealed until 2050.
 If you transfer your token with an intention for the new owner to open a time capsule after 2050, you'll need to make sure they have the correct keyword to access it.
 If for some reason, you've transferred it to another owner who intends to use it for themselves, they'll have an option to set up a new time capsule, and your one will be destroyed.

 That would be a bummer cause we won't be able to restore it.
 Think of it as a seed phrase for your wallet.
 Take good care of it, make sure not to lose it, and pass it on to the right people only.

 It will remain as a signature on the token you've transferred until the new owner changes it.
 The logic is that we encourage the owners to pass their tokens to their descendants, who won't be amending the token's data.

-You're free to use your Space entirely anonymously.
+You're free to use your Plot entirely anonymously.
 But we believe it's always good to know what company you're in.

 Changes you make to your token, such as linking your Twitter account or setting up a time capsule, will require a gas fee.
 That is how the blockchain works.
 With every change, you're sending a transaction to the network that has to be processed.
 For that, the network requires processing fees (aka gas).
 You'll be able to choose the amount you wish to pay depending on how fast you want your changes to apply.
 Besides that, the gas fee for the time capsule setup will depend on the length of your message.